-Recognized refugees are entitled to family reunification, and some have reunified successfully with their family in Malta.
+Recognized refugees are entitled to family reunification, and UNHCR has noted that some have reunified successfully with their family in Malta.
 The right of family reunification is, however, not available to beneficiaries of subsidiary protection, who constitute the vast majority of persons granted international protection in Malta.